Rajpratik71/zfs_wiki/Ubuntu-18.04-Root-on-ZFS.md

 5.2  Refresh the initrd files:

-    # update-initramfs -c -k all
+    # update-initramfs -u -k all
     update-initramfs: Generating /boot/initrd.img-4.15.0-12-generic

 **Note:** When using LUKS, this will print "WARNING could not determine root device from /etc/fstab".
 This is because [cryptsetup does not support ZFS](https://bugs.launchpad.net/ubuntu/+source/cryptsetup/+bug/1612906).